jesrockr/stm32_f9p_gnss_base_logger/docs/F9P_CONFIGURATION.md

 ## TMODE3

 For static base station, recommend
--Mode:  1-Survey in
+- Mode:  1-Survey in
         or
         2-Fixed Mode

--Minimum Observation Time:
+- Minimum Observation Time:
         600s (For 10-minute survey-in)
--Required Position Accuracy
+- Required Position Accuracy
         User-defined (Recommend 0.7M)

 Please note that STM32 will force F9p to cold-start on each boot, to prevent re-using surveyed-in coordinates.